semanticdata/mabuya/README.md

 # Mabuya

-Mabuya is a minimal Zola theme focused on helping you build an elegant, light, and SEO-ready blog.
+Mabuya is a minimal Zola theme focused on helping you build an elegant, fast, lightweight, and SEO-ready blog.
+Put your work front and center with Mabuya as the base of your project.

-Check out the live [Demo](https://semanticdata.github.io/mabuya/) of the theme.
+Check out the live [demo](https://semanticdata.github.io/mabuya/) of the theme.

+## Introduction to Mabuya

+While searching for themes, I came across [Zola Tale].
+Sadly, the project's last update was on Dec 4, 2021.
+Shortly after, I decided to fork the project and add my own touches to it.

+## Where The Name Comes From

-Mabuya is named as such after the [Mabuya hispaniolae](https://en.wikipedia.org/wiki/Mabuya_hispaniolae?useskin=vector), a possibly extinct[^1] species of skink endemic to the Dominican Republic my home country.
+The name Mabuya comes from the [Mabuya hispaniolae](https://en.wikipedia.org/wiki/Mabuya_hispaniolae?useskin=vector), a possibly extinct[^1] species of skink endemic to the Dominican Republic, my home country.

-## Features (*out-of-date*)
+## Features and Improvements

-While working on the theme, I have added new functionality and quality of life improvements.
-Here's a short non-conclusive list:
+While working on the theme, I have added new functionality and many quality of life improvements.
+Here's a short non-inclusive list:

 - Fully refactored stylesheets.
 - Added Dark theme and color scheme toggle.